ashleyzhou972/ashleyzhou972.github.io/cv.md

 ## Open Source Software
  - [PhiMRF](https://github.com/ashleyzhou972/PhiMRF), an R package for spatial dependency using a Poisson Hierarchical Markov Random Field model for count data.
- - [CAFA Assessment Tool](https://github.com/ashleyzhou972/CAFA_assessment_tool), Assessment of protein function prediction using precision-recall for the [CAFA challenge](https://www.biofunctionprediction.org/cafa/).
+ - [CAFA Assessment Tool](https://github.com/ashleyzhou972/CAFA_assessment_tool), assessment of protein function prediction using precision-recall for the [CAFA challenge](https://www.biofunctionprediction.org/cafa/).

 ## Experience
 ### Research Assisstant, Iowa State University
- - **2017- 2019** Exploring the 3D spatial dependency of gene expression using Markov Random Field models
+ - **2017- 2019** Exploring the spatial dependency of gene expression using Markov Random Field models

     - Developed a Poisson-lognormal mixed autoregressive model (PhiMRF) to investigate the spatial dependency of RNA-seq data in light of the 3D chromosomal organization in human cells.

     - Implemented a double Metropolis-Hastings MCMC process for the PhiMRF model to derive posterior estimates of spatial dependency parameters.

-    - Develped an R package for the PhiMRF model, featuring fast and parallel computation, utilizing sparse matrix formats, OpenMP and Lapack routines.
+    - Develped an R package for the PhiMRF model, featuring fast and parallel computation, sparse matrix formats, OpenMP and Lapack routines.

  - **2016- 2019** Critical Assessment of protein function prediction
     - Organized the third Critical Assessment of Functional Annotation (CAFA) challenge for the prediction of protein functions, with participants from 69 laboratories across the globe and hundreds of submissions.

-    - Evaluated the performance the CAFA structured output predictions using precision-recall based metrics, and other analysis based on these predictions.
+    - Evaluated the performance the CAFA structured output predictions using precision-recall based metrics, and other analysis, such as similarity measures based on these predictions.

-    - Developed a Python tool for the precision-recall evaluation.
+    - Developed a Python tool for precision-recall evaluation for structured-output prediction tasks.

  - **2016- 2018** Crowdsourcing image analysis for plant phenomics